Severe COVID-19 increases risk of deadly heart rhythm by 16 times within 6 months

-Newswise — Barcelona, Spain – 18 April 2023: Patients with severe COVID-19 requiring mechanical ventilation are 16 times more likely to develop ventricular tachycardia within six months compared to their peers without severe infection, according to research presented at EHRA 2023, a scientific congress of the European Society of Cardiology (ESC).1 Risks of other heart rhythm disorders were also elevated.
+Research presented at the 2023 EHRA scientific congress of the European Society of Cardiology (ESC) indicates that individuals with severe COVID-19 requiring mechanical ventilation have a 16-fold higher likelihood of developing ventricular tachycardia within six months compared to those who did not experience severe infection.
+Additionally, the study found that the risks of other heart rhythm disorders were also increased.

-“The actual likelihood of developing ventricular tachycardia or other arrhythmias after severe COVID-19 is low for the individual patient, but much higher than in those without severe infection,” said study author Dr. Marcus Stahlberg of the Karolinska Institute, Stockholm, Sweden.
+Dr. Marcus Stahlberg of the Karolinska Institute in Stockholm, Sweden, who conducted the study, noted that while the likelihood of developing ventricular tachycardia or other arrhythmias after severe COVID-19 is still low for an individual patient, it is significantly higher than in those who did not experience severe infection.

-The objective of this study was to investigate the long-term risk of arrhythmias after discharge from an intensive care unit (ICU) for COVID-19 requiring mechanical ventilation.
-The researchers used the Swedish ICU register to identify all COVID-19 patients treated with mechanical ventilation and discharged alive from an ICU between March 2020 and June 2021.
-Each patient was matched by age, sex and district of residence with up to 10 people in the general population.
-Multiple compulsory national registries were used to record new diagnoses of arrhythmias after discharge from the ICU.
+The main goal of this study was to examine the risk of arrhythmias in the long term after being discharged from an intensive care unit (ICU) for COVID-19 and requiring mechanical ventilation.
+To achieve this objective, the researchers utilized the Swedish ICU register to identify all COVID-19 patients who were treated with mechanical ventilation and were discharged alive from an ICU between March 2020 and June 2021.
+The researchers then matched each patient with up to 10 individuals from the general population who shared the same age, sex, and district of residence.
+To record any new diagnoses of arrhythmias after discharge from the ICU, the researchers used multiple mandatory national registries.

-The primary outcome was hospitalisation with ventricular tachycardia, atrial fibrillation, other tachyarrhythmias, or bradycardia/pacemaker implantation.
-Ventricular tachycardia is a potentially life-threatening heart rhythm disturbance that occurs when the ventricle beats too fast to pump properly causing the body to receive insufficient oxygenated blood.
-Atrial fibrillation is an irregular and fast heartbeat that causes shortness of breath and raises the risk of stroke.
-“Other tachyarrhythmias” refers to a fast heartbeat not caused by atrial fibrillation.
-“Bradycardia or pacemaker implantation” is a combined endpoint of slow heart rate or need for a pacemaker due to slow heart rate.
+The main outcome that the researchers were interested in was hospitalization due to various heart rhythm disturbances, including ventricular tachycardia, atrial fibrillation, other tachyarrhythmias, or bradycardia/pacemaker implantation.
+Ventricular tachycardia is a serious and potentially life-threatening heart rhythm disorder where the ventricles beat too quickly, causing inadequate blood supply to the body.
+Atrial fibrillation is an irregular and rapid heartbeat that can lead to shortness of breath and increase the risk of stroke.
+"Other tachyarrhythmias" refers to a rapid heartbeat that is not caused by atrial fibrillation.
+"Bradycardia or pacemaker implantation" is a combined outcome that includes slow heart rate or the need for a pacemaker due to a slow heart rate.

-The researchers analysed the risk of developing each arrhythmia in severe COVID-19 patients, compared to those without severe COVID-19.
-The analyses were adjusted for factors linked with the likelihood of heart rhythm disorders including age, sex, high blood pressure, diabetes, high blood lipids, chronic kidney disease and socioeconomic status (education level, marital status and income).
+The researchers conducted an analysis to determine the likelihood of developing each type of arrhythmia in individuals with severe COVID-19 compared to those without severe infection.
+To ensure accurate results, the analyses were adjusted for various factors known to be associated with the development of heart rhythm disorders, such as age, sex, high blood pressure, diabetes, high blood lipids, chronic kidney disease, and socioeconomic status (including education level, marital status, and income).

-The study included 3,023 patients with severe COVID-19 who received mechanical ventilation at a Swedish ICU and 28,463 individuals from the general population who had not been in an ICU with COVID-19 requiring mechanical ventilation (control group).
-The average age of participants was 62 years and 30% were women.
-“Higher age and male sex are two important risk factors for getting severely sick with COVID-19 and this was reflected in our study participants,” said Dr. Stahlberg.
+The study involved a total of 3,023 patients who had severe COVID-19 and required mechanical ventilation at an ICU in Sweden, and a control group of 28,463 individuals from the general population who had not been in an ICU with COVID-19 requiring mechanical ventilation.
+The average age of participants was 62 years, and 30% were women.
+As noted by Dr. Stahlberg, older age and male sex are two significant risk factors for developing severe COVID-19, and these factors were reflected in the study participants.

-The average follow up was nine months.
-In patients who had severe COVID-19, the incidence rates per 1,000 person-years of ventricular tachycardia, atrial fibrillation, other tachyarrhythmias, and bradycardia/pacemaker implantation were 15.4, 78.4, 99.3 and 8.5, respectively.
-Corresponding incidence rates in the control group were 0.9, 6.0, 6.7 and 0.9, respectively.
+The average follow-up period for the study was nine months.
+Among patients who had severe COVID-19 and required mechanical ventilation, the incidence rates of ventricular tachycardia, atrial fibrillation, other tachyarrhythmias, and bradycardia/pacemaker implantation were 15.4, 78.4, 99.3, and 8.5 per 1,000 person-years, respectively.
+In comparison, the incidence rates of the same conditions in the control group were much lower at 0.9, 6.0, 6.7, and 0.9 per 1,000 person-years, respectively.

-Compared to the control group, patients who had severe COVID-19 requiring mechanical ventilation had a 16-fold risk of ventricular tachycardia, 13-fold risk of atrial fibrillation, 14-fold risk of other tachyarrhythmias, and 9-fold risk of bradycardia/pacemaker implantation.
+The study found that patients who had severe COVID-19 requiring mechanical ventilation had a significantly higher risk of developing heart rhythm disorders compared to the control group.
+Specifically, they had a 16-fold higher risk of developing ventricular tachycardia, a 13-fold higher risk of developing atrial fibrillation, a 14-fold higher risk of developing other tachyarrhythmias, and a 9-fold higher risk of requiring bradycardia/pacemaker implantation, as compared to individuals in the control group.

-Dr. Stahlberg said: “COVID-19 patients who need mechanical ventilation often have other conditions and adding a heart rhythm disorder may lead to worsened health.
-These patients should seek medical attention if they develop palpitations or irregular heartbeats after hospital discharge so they can be evaluated for possible arrhythmias.”
+Dr. Stahlberg emphasized the importance of monitoring for heart rhythm disorders in COVID-19 patients who required mechanical ventilation, as they may already have underlying health conditions.
+He advised that patients who experience palpitations or irregular heartbeats after hospital discharge should seek medical attention promptly to be evaluated for possible arrhythmias.
+Early detection and treatment of heart rhythm disorders can help prevent further health complications and improve outcomes.

-He concluded: “An increased risk of arrhythmias following COVID-19 has also been reported previously in the bulk of COVID-19 patients not requiring ICU treatment.2 Together with our new data and taking into the account that we globally have 650 million reported COVID-19 cases,3 hospital systems should prepare for an increase in patients requiring management for new onset arrhythmias.”
+Dr. Stahlberg concluded that previous studies have also reported an increased risk of heart rhythm disorders in COVID-19 patients who did not require ICU treatment, which, combined with their new findings, suggests that hospital systems should prepare for a potential increase in patients requiring management for new onset arrhythmias.
+With over 650 million reported COVID-19 cases globally, healthcare providers should remain vigilant and ready to provide appropriate care to patients with potential heart rhythm disorders following COVID-19 infection.

 MEDIA CONTACTRegister for reporter access to contact details